Colorado Rocky Mountains representing Colorado SB 21-169 insurance AI bias testing regulation

-Colorado SB21-169: AI and ECDIS compliance for insurers
+Colorado SB 21-169: AI bias testing for insurers

-If your insurance pricing or underwriting touches an algorithm, a predictive model or external consumer data, Colorado wants to see your testing.
-Life insurers are already under Regulation 10-1-1.
-Auto and health are next in line.
+If your underwriting, pricing or claims touches an algorithm, a predictive model or external consumer data (ECDIS), the Division of Insurance wants to see your governance, your bias testing and your annual attestation.
+Life insurers already live under Regulation 10-1-1.
+Private auto and health are next.

 What is Colorado SB21-169?